fs-blog-product-designer-interview-questions-og

 5. Describe a time when you’ve used data to solve a problem.

 For example, a product designer who uses Fullstory might see in their Dashboard that an element on the login page is causing a frustrating user experience.
-The designer can build a case that this issue should be fixed by combining the qualitative data of Session Replay to provoke user empathy with metrics that quantify how many users are having this frustrating experience.
+The designer can build a case that this issue should be fixed by combining the qualitative data of a Session Replay tool to provoke user empathy with metrics that quantify how many users are having this frustrating experience.

 6. How have you worked closely with software engineers?

-Understanding how a candidate views cross-team collaboration is important both from efficiency and cultural standpoints.
 You can dive deeper into this question by asking them to describe a time when they pushed on engineering constraints to get something done, and conversely, an example of a time when they had to relinquish something they cared about.
+When working with engineers, the ability to ask clarifying questions and demonstrate strong communication skills is essential for resolving misunderstandings and achieving shared goals.
 This helps you understand how the candidate approaches and navigates tradeoffs in the design process.

 7. Have them walk you through a key project in their portfolio.

-And ask “why” about everything.
-Asking a candidate to explain why they made every small decision on a project lets you see inside their mind.
 Were their choices based on data, experience, or gut?
 Why did the project exist in the first place?
 What made it important to the business?
 How did it impact the users?
 Why did they choose to walk through this project in particular?
 What lessons did they learn or what would they have done differently?
-The amount of insight you can gain from this exercise is endless.

 8. What’s your dream tech stack?